sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 Linux   | `/var/cache/sensu/sensu-backend`      | `/var/cache/sensu/sensu-agent`
 Windows | N/A                                   | `C:\ProgramData\sensu\cache\sensu-agent`

-If the requested asset is not in the local cache, it is downloaded from the asset URL.
+If the requested dynamic runtime asset is not in the local cache, it is downloaded from the asset URL.
-The Sensu backend acts as an index of asset builds, and does not provide storage or hosting for the build artifacts.
+The Sensu backend acts as an index of dynamic runtime asset builds, and does not provide storage or hosting for the build artifacts.
-Sensu expects assets to be retrieved over HTTP or HTTPS.
+Sensu expects dynamic runtime assets to be retrieved over HTTP or HTTPS.

-### Example asset structure
+### Example dynamic runtime asset structure

 {{< code shell >}}
 sensu-example-handler_1.0.0_linux_amd64